-Magnesium plays an important role in over 300 of your bodily functions.
-This essential mineral plays a vital role in converting the nutrients we get from food into usable energy for our body.
+Did you know that magnesium plays an important role in over 300 of your bodily functions?
+How incredible is that!
+This essential mineral is crucial in converting the nutrients we get from food into usable energy for our body.

-The risk factors in magnesium deficiency include energy loss, a condition that may cause complications in your day-to-day life.
-If your body has lower levels of magnesium, your calcium and potassium levels can decrease and cause symptoms such as headaches, loss of appetite, fatigue and weakness (1).
+Magnesium deficiency can cause your calcium and potassium levels to decrease, and even cause symptoms such as headaches, loss of appetite, fatigue and weakness.

-The body does not naturally produce magnesium which means our requirements come from food and magnesium supplements.
-The best method to overcome deficiency is to maintain a diet rich in whole foods.
-This should be your priority before opting for magnesium supplements.
+The body does not naturally produce magnesium, which means we have to rely on food and magnesium supplements for a sufficient intake.
+The best way to prevent magnesium deficiency, is to maintain a diet rich in whole foods.
+Make it your priority before opting for magnesium supplements.

-Diet alone may be enough to solve your magnesium deficiency problems.
-It is harder to get adequate magnesium through the modern diet alone, as food is heavily processed prior to it being consumed.
+It is increasingly harder to get adequate magnesium through the modern diet alone, as food is heavily processed prior to consumption.
 If you’re not eating a balanced, organic (where possible), wholefood diet, magnesium supplements could be necessary.

-There are many forms of magnesium and magnesium supplements available today and we discuss them in detail below.
+There are many forms of magnesium and magnesium supplements available today — and each type of magnesium has different properties.

 Magnesium citrate is a very popular formulation.
-It is usually bound with citric acid, which is the acid commonly found in citrus fruits and gives them a sour flavor (6).
+It is usually bound with citric acid, which is commonly found in citrus fruits and gives them a sour flavour.